shindozk/Suwaku/README.md

 If you encounter issues, refer to the [discord.js documentation](https://discord.js.org/%23/docs/discord.js/main/general/welcome) for installation methods.

+## 🚀 Universal Compatibility

+This version of Yukufy includes `ffmpeg-static` and `fluent-ffmpeg`, ensuring your music bot works in **any hosting environment**, even without terminal access to manually install ffmpeg.

+- Works on Replit, Glitch, Heroku

+- Compatible with Pterodactyl panels

+- No manual ffmpeg installation required

 <hr style="border: 1px solid #e0e0e0; margin: 30px 0">

 ## ⚙️ Configuration